kevingbb/ukth-appinn-containerapps-orderapi/README.md

 ![](images/loganalytics-queue-error.png)
 > "Log_s": "      Queue 'foo' does not exist.
 Waiting..",

-Looks like we have configuration the wrong name for the queue.
+Looks like we have configured the wrong name for the queue.
 So, we've gone ahead and made the necessary changes to our bicep code [V2 Bicep template](v2_template.bicep) to be used as version 2 of our solution.
 Let's deploy version 2.

 ## Deploy Version 2